Stop Being So Serious! Let Music and Dance Lead You to Awesome Aging!

 You may have experienced that same feeling yourself.
 It’s often in an elevator, at a store, or other places you frequent.

 Feeling music move through my body is like being in the zone athletes talk about.
-Recently I was at a Diana Ross outdoor concert.
-I was sitting in lawn seats with my friends.
+When I attended a Diana Ross outdoor concert, I was sitting in lawn seats with my friends.
 When the music started, I was up on my feet in no time.
 I was moving and grooving.

-Feeling that music pulse through my body is amazing.
+Feeling I get when music pulses through my body is amazing.
 At some point there appears to be no conscious effort to move the body to dance.
 Have you ever felt that way?

 Experience Communion and Become One with the Music